 Mary & Martha is considered a faith-based home business, which should offer an indication of the products they sell as well.
 Basically, they offer a range of items for the home and for living that are connected to Christian life and beliefs in some way.

 For example, most of the items have verses or declarations of faith on them, such as the ones below.

-This theme is common across the various different types of products, such as tableware, stationary, home accessories, bags and kids items.
+This theme is common across the various different types of products, such as tableware, stationery, home accessories, bags, and kids items.
 Additionally, some of the options can be customized to include personalized messages, such as the name of your family, or something similar.

 The general theme of the products is likely to appeal to some people and not to others.
 But, for people who are passionate about Christian home products, it’s easy to see how these might sell well.
 If nothing else, they do look professional and seem to be of decent quality.
 In contrast, non-Christians probably wouldn’t find the items even remotely appealing.